easy-graph/easy-graph.github.io/docs/_sources/hypergraph.rst.txt

          [0 0 1 0]]
     '''

-Train a hypergraph neural network model, HGNN on trivago-clicks dataset
+Train a Hypergraph Neural Network (HGNN) model on the trivago-clicks dataset:
 -------------------------

-The related source code can refer to - `hypergraph model <https://github.com/easy-graph/Easy-Graph/tree/pybind11/easygraph/model>`_ and `hypergraph datasets <https://github.com/easy-graph/Easy-Graph/tree/pybind11/easygraph/datasets/hypergraph>`_
+The related source code can be found in the following repositories: `hypergraph model <https://github.com/easy-graph/Easy-Graph/tree/pybind11/easygraph/model>`_ and `hypergraph datasets <https://github.com/easy-graph/Easy-Graph/tree/pybind11/easygraph/datasets/hypergraph>`_.

-We present a specifical node classification task on trivago-clicks dataset with a hypergraph neural network HGNN
+We demonstrate a specific node classification task on the trivago-clicks dataset using a Hypergraph Neural Network (HGNN).

 **Model:**

-HGNN (eg.HGNN): Hypergraph Neural Networks
+Hypergraph Neural Networks (HGNN)

 (Feng, Y., You, H., Zhang, Z., Ji, R., & Gao, Y. (2019).
 Hypergraph Neural Networks.
 Proceedings of the AAAI Conference on Artificial Intelligence, 33(01), 3558-3565. ).